Welcome to Year 1 and the first year of the Infants! During this year, the children will embark on a range of exciting topics.

-During our topic on animals, including super humans, the children will take part in an exciting trip to the British Wildlife Centre during the summer term.
-Earlier on in the year, Year 2 welcome a very special visitor to Atwood who teaches them all about African drumming.
+As part of our topic on animals, the children will take part in an exciting trip to the British Wildlife Centre during the summer term.
+During the year, they go to Sanderstead Methodist Church and for local walks to Kingswood and around the local area

 In science, the children will develop their scientific skills and knowledge within the following areas: Seasonal changes throughout the year; everyday materials; plants; and animals, including humans.
 The children will also use our outdoor environment to observe and support their understanding of the world around them.